University of Bergen: History

 The university traces its roots to several earlier scientific and scholarly institutions founded in Bergen.
 Academic activity had taken place in Bergen since the founding of Bergen Cathedral School in 1153, the Seminarium Fredericianum in 1750 and the establishment of the Royal Norwegian Naval Academy in 1817.
 Academia and higher education would also be significantly advanced in the city with the establishment of Bergen Museum, later renamed University Museum of Bergen, in 1825.
 Founded by Wilhelm Frimann Christie and Jacob Neumann, the museum became a venue for both research and education specialized on natural science, and featured prominent researcher like Michael Sars, Daniel Cornelius Danielssen and Fridtjof Nansen.

-Bergen would eventually become a city with several arenas for higher education and research with the Geophysical Institute being established in 1917, the Chr.
+Bergen eventually became a city with several arenas for higher education and research with the Geophysical Institute being established in 1917, the Chr.
 Michelsen Institute in 1930, the Norwegian School of Economics in 1936 and finally the university in 1946.
 The University of Bergen was established by an act of parliament in 1946, as Norway's second university.